yandech1/CS7641_project/README.md

 #### ResNet
 We use 9 residual blocks for 256 × 256 training images.
 The residual block design we used is from Gross and Wilber [], which differs from that of He et al [] in that the ReLU nonlinearity following the addition is removed.
 The naming convention we followed is same as in the Johnson et al.'s [Github repository](https://github.com/jcjohnson/fast-neural-style).
 Let c7s1-k denote a 7 × 7 Convolution-InstanceNorm-ReLU layer with k filters and stride 1. dk denotes a 3 × 3 Convolution-InstanceNorm-ReLU layer with k filters and stride 2.
 Reflection padding was used to reduce artifacts.
 Rk denotes a residual block that contains two 3 × 3 convolutional layers with the same number of filters on both layer. uk denotes a 3 × 3 fractional-strided-Convolution-InstanceNorm-ReLU layer with k filters and stride 1/2.
 Note that is is our default generator network.
 The network with 9 residual blocks consists of:
--> c7s1-64, d128, d256, R256, R256, R256, R256, R256, R256, R256, R256, R256, u128, u64, c7s1-3 <-
+* c7s1-64, d128, d256, R256, R256, R256, R256, R256, R256, R256, R256, R256, u128, u64, c7s1-3 *

 #### U-Net
+The U-Net network architecture is adapted from [].
 The network architecture consists of two 3x3 convolutions (unpadded convolutions), each followed by instance normalization and a rectified linear unit (ReLU) and a pooling operation with stride 2 for downsampling an input.
-During upsampling, a 3 × 3 convolution with no padding reduces the size of a feature map by 1 pixel on each side, so in this case the identity connection performs a center crop on the input feature map.[6]
+During upsampling, a 3 × 3 convolution with no padding reduces the size of a feature map by 1 pixel on each side, so in this case the identity connection performs a center crop on the input feature map [6].
 In other words, the U-net architecture provides low-level information with a sortof shortcut across the network.

+Let Ck denote a Convolution-BatchNorm-ReLU layer with k filters.
+CD denotes a Convolution-BatchNorm-Dropout-ReLU layer.
+All convolutions are 4 × 4 spatial filters applied with stride 2.
+Convolutions in the encoder and in the discriminator are downsampled by a factor of 2, whereas in the decoder they are upsampled by a factor of 2.
+The U-Net architecture consists of:
+**encoder:**
+C64-C128-C256-C512-C512-C512-C512-C512
+**decoder:**
+CD512-CD1024-CD1024-C1024-C1024-C512-C256-C128

 #### Discriminator Architecture
 ##### PatchGAN